robhagemans/basicode/README.rst

 *NOS* started BASICODE transmissions in 1982 on medium wave Dutch radio.
 Other broadcasters followed suit:
-Dutch broadcasters *NOS* and *TROS*, the British *BBC*, the West German *WDR* and the East German *Rundfunk der DDR* all at one time or another performed regular BASICODE transmissions.
+Dutch broadcasters *NOS* and *TROS*, the British *BBC*, the West German *WDR* and the East German *Radio DDR* all at one time or another performed regular BASICODE transmissions.
+In re-unified Germany, *Deutschlandsender Kultur* continued to transmit BASICODE until around 1992.

+BASICODE programs were also distributed on collection recordings: mostly these were cassette tapes, but there were audio CDs and gramophone records as well, as well as diskette sets.
+Many of these sources additionally contained translation programs for one or more platforms.

 While the authors and broadcasters retained copyrights on the programs, they encouraged them to be shared widely for non-commercial purposes.

-This repository contains BASICODE programs from the following sources:
+This repository contains BASICODE programs from a number of sources.
+I have decoded them from the original audio recording, where available, and corrected transmission failures using context, alternative sources and checksums.
+The following titles are included:

 ==================================  ==========  ===== ==================  ==================
 Title                               Medium      Year  Standard            Language